gndvrn/yandex-practicum/README.md

-# data-science-projects
+# yandex-practicum
 ### Hi!👋🏻

-This repository contains the most interesting projects I've made during my journey into the world of Data Science.
+This repository contains projects that I've made during my journey into the world of Data Science with Yandex Practicum in 2023.

 In the `.ipynb` files i mostly using Russian thats why each project has its own `brief description`, so you don't have to fully read the source code.